 Sun-Venus

-The Sun-Venus combination joins the warmth, mission, will, central identity, and the father, all associated with the archetype of the Sun, with the love, pleasure, beauty, and art associated with the Venus archetype.
+Overview: Sun-Venus in tense alignments joins the warmth, mission, will, central identity, and the father, all associated with the archetype of the Sun, with the love, pleasure, beauty, and art associated with the Venus archetype.

 The association of the Sun-Venus combination with warmth (Sun) and pleasure (Venus) and being at the center (Sun) of friendly (Venus) social scenes and parties can be seen in number of movies in which Leonardo Dicaprio demonstrates his Sun/Venus combination by playing characters central to the focus of social/party scenes, including Romeo and Juliet, Titanic, Celebrity, The Beach, Gangs of New York, Catch Me If You Can, The Aviator, Blood Diamond, Django Unchained, The Great Gatsby, The Wolf of Wall Street, and others.